+Suzette’s path to the California State Assembly was an unlikely one.
 Suzette worked her first part-time job at Six Flags Magic Mountain.
 After college, she remained close to home serving as a district representative for former local Congressman Buck McKeon.
 During that time she was honored as a “SCV 40 under Forty” by the Santa Clarita Business Journal.
 In 2012, Suzette left the public sector and became Executive Director of Southern California Autism Speaks.

 Suzette and her husband Shane live in Santa Clarita with their daughter Charlotte.